yanyongyu/operagents/README.md

        return f"Hello, {args.name}!"
    ```

    Note that the function's name and docstring will be used as the prop's name and description.
 You can also provide the description of the args by pydantic's `Field`.
+The exception template will be used to render response when the function raises an error.

 2. `custom` Prop